Jind Kaur

 Maharani Jind Kaur (c.
-1817 – 1 August 1863), also known as Rani Jindan Kaur, was regent of the Sikh Empire from 1843 until 29 March 1847.
+1817 – 1 August 1863), also known as Rani Jindan Kaur, was regent and, shortly the regnant of the Sikh Empire from 1843 until 29 March 1847.
 After the Sikh Empire was dissolved on 29 March 1847, the Sikhs claimed her as the Maharani and successor of Maharaja Duleep Singh.
 However, on the same day the British took full control and refused to accept the claims.

 She was the youngest of the wives of the first Maharaja of the Sikh Empire, Ranjit Singh, and the mother of the last Maharaja, Duleep Singh.
 She was renowned for her beauty, energy and strength of purpose and was popularly known as Rani Jindan, but her fame is derived chiefly from the fear she engendered in the British in India, who described her as "the Messalina of the Punjab".

 After the assassinations of Ranjit Singh's first three successors, Duleep Singh came to power in September 1843 at the age of 5 and Jind Kaur became Regent on her son's behalf.

 After the Sikhs lost the First Anglo-Sikh War she was replaced in December 1846 by a Council of Regency, under the control of a British Resident.
 However, her power and influence continued and, to counter this, the British imprisoned and exiled her.
 Over thirteen years passed before she was again permitted to see her son, who was taken to England.

 In January 1861 Duleep Singh was allowed to meet his mother in Calcutta and took her with him back to England, where she remained until her death in Kensington, London, on 1 August 1863 at the age of 46.
 She was temporarily buried in Kensal Green Cemetery and cremated the following year at Nashik, near Bombay.
 Her ashes were finally taken to the samadh (memorial) in Lahore of her husband, Maharaja Ranjit Singh, by her granddaughter, Princess Bamba Sofia Jindan Duleep Singh.